absa-subatomic-legacy/subatomic-documentation/docs/user-guide/create-a-project.md

 > For details on the use of this command please see [here](../quantum-mechanic/command-reference.md#create-project)

 When talking to the Atomist bot in a channel, conversational prompts will occur in a thread.
-Follow the prompts and enter the necessary values for you project.
+Follow the prompts and enter the necessary values for your project.
 An example of this is seen below

 ![Project Creation](/images/user-guide/create-a-project/create-a-project.png)